Coronavirus digest: UK vaccination studies find significant drop in infections | DW | 23.04.2021

 Canada announced on Thursday it was banning all flights from India and Pakistan for 30 days due to the growing wave of COVID-19 cases in that region.

-There are than 1 million people who live in Canada who have Indian descent.
-There are 100,000 Canadians who have Pakistani ancestry.
+There are than 1 million people of Indian descent who live in Canada, and there are 100,000 Canadians with Pakistani ancestry.
 Canada does not have any direct flights from Brazil, where cases are also surging.

 The South African variant of the virus has led to a surge of infections in Cuba, which reported a record 1,207 new coronavirus cases on Thursday.